mnguyen0226/deep_learning_notebooks/README.md

   - Understanding RNNs
   - Applying RNNs to a temperature-forecasting example.
   - Advaned RNN usage patterns.
+- Different kinds of timeseries tasks.
+  - Timeseries can be any data obtained via measurements at regular intervals, like the daily price of a stock, the hourly electricity consumption of a city or the weekly sales of a store.
+Unlike iid dataa, working with timeseries involves understanding the dynamics of a system - its periodic cycles, how it trends over time, its regular regime and its sudden spike.
+  - 3 types of tasks:
+    - Classification: assign one or more categorical labels to a time series.
+Ex: given the timeseries of the activity of a visitor on a website, classify whether the visitor is a bot or a human.
+    - Event detection: Identify the occurence of specific epected event within a continuous data stream.
+    - Anomaly detection: Detect anything unusual happening within a continuous data stream.
+Anomaly detection is typically done bia unsupervised learning, because you often don't know what kind of anomaly you are looking for, so you can't train on specific anomaly examples.

+- A temperature forecasting example
+-

+- Understand RNNs

+- Advanced use of RNNs

+- Summary

 ### Chapter 11: Deep Learning for Text
 - Learn: